typst/typst/README.md

   - macOS: `brew install typst`
   - Windows: `winget install --id Typst.Typst`

-- If you have a [Rust][rust] toolchain installed, you can also install a specific version with:
+- If you have a [Rust][rust] toolchain installed, you can also install a specific version with `--tag`.
+For example, you can install v0.11.0 with the command below.
   ```
   cargo install --git https://github.com/typst/typst --tag v0.11.0 --locked typst-cli
   ```